apache/skywalking-agent-test-tool/validator/docs/exception/RegistryServiceSizeNotEqualsException.md

-# RegistryApplicationSizeNotEqualsException
+# RegistryServiceSizeNotEqualsException

 ## Format
-RegistryApplicationSizeNotEqualsException  APPLICATION<br/>
+RegistryServiceSizeNotEqualsException  SERVICE_NAME<br/>
 expected:  EXPECTED_SIZE<br/>
 actual:    ACTUAL_SIZE

 ## Cause
-The `RegistryApplicationSizeNotEqualsException` caused by the size of the registry service is different between expected and actual.
+The `RegistryServiceSizeNotEqualsException` caused by the size of the registry service is different between expected and actual.

 ## Check Points
 1. Check if the size of the registry service that you expected